-Last reviewed October 2011
+Last reviewed April 2014

 The Dystonia Society provides the information on this page as general information only.
 It is not intended to provide instruction and you should not rely on this information to determine diagnosis, prognosis or a course of treatment.
 It should not be used in place of a professional consultation with a doctor.